-- 1. Job postings shall include a statement indicating that accommodation is available through the Human Resources office for potential applicants with disabilities.
-Upon request, all job postings will be made available in alternative format. - 2.
-Accommodation may be provided to an applicant at any time during the hiring process. - 3.
-Applicants may request accommodation at any time during the hiring process. - 4.
-Accommodation for job applicants shall be coordinated through the hiring unit/department.
-Queries concerning accommodation shall be directed to the Human Resources office.
+- 1. Job postings shall include a statement indicating that accommodation is available during the hiring and assessment process upon request to the People & Culture office for applicants with disabilities. - 2.
+Accommodation may be provided to an applicant at any time during the hiring process.